Company Closure (Strike Off) in India - Process & Fees

 Law Related to Company Closure

-The Companies Act 2013 serves as the most recent legislation regulating the establishment of companies in India.
-Enacted by the parliament on December 13, 2012, this act officially commenced on April 1, 2013.
+The Companies Act 2013 serves as the most recent legislation regulating the establishment, company winding up, strike off company, and liquidation in India.
+Enacted by Parliament on December 13, 2012, this Act officially commenced on April 1, 2013, and governs procedures relating to company closure, winding up, and company dissolution.

 Process for Company Closure in India

-The procedure for winding up a company or closing a company in India is as follows:
+The procedure for winding up of a company or closing a company in India depends on whether the closure is voluntary or compulsory.

 Steps to be followed in case of voluntary winding up a company are as follows:

-• Step 1: Board Resolution must be passed by all the board members regarding voluntary winding up of the company.
+- A Board Resolution is passed by all board members approving the voluntary winding up of the company.

-• Step 7: After verification of documents, the Tribunal will pass a resolution for dissolution of the company within 60 days of application.
+- After verification of documents, the Tribunal passes an order for company dissolution within 60 days.

-The procedure for compulsory winding up a company is as follows:
+The procedure for company winding up on a compulsory basis is as follows:

-• Step 4: If the ROC finds the draft report satisfactory, they will approve the winding process and strike off the company name from the list of registered companies.
+- If the ROC finds the report satisfactory, it approves the company winding-up process and proceeds to strike off the company’s name from the register.

-• Step 5: ROC will send the notice for the publication of this report to the Official Gazette of India.
+- The ROC publishes the notice of company dissolution in the Official Gazette of India.

 Documents Required for Company Closure in India

-The mandatory list of documents required for company closure as per the Companies Act, 2013 are:
+The mandatory documents required for Company closure under the Companies Act 2013 include:

 Fees for Company Closure in India